Public Records & Services in Philip

 Criminal Records

 The criminal records system in Haakon County includes records of felonies, misdemeanors, traffic violations, and the sex offender registry.
 The Haakon County Sheriff's Office and the local courts maintain these records, which are essential for background checks and legal proceedings.
-Residents can request background checks through the South Dakota Bureau of Investigation, which provides criminal history reports.
+Residents can request background checks through the South Dakota Division of Criminal Investigation, which provides criminal history reports.
 This system ensures that individuals and businesses can access necessary information for safety and employment purposes.

 Vital Records